 The business process taxonomy and mapping provided company leadership with a baseline view of all processes, while building out a framework for continued improvements.
 This allowed them to recognize value sooner while still allowing their key resources to increase their exposure to improvement techniques.

-Question #4: How Do I Think Big, Start Small, and Act Quickly?
+4. How Do I Think Big, Start Small, and Act Quickly for Process Excellence?

 Every company definitely has different processes and needs.
 The most important first step is determining the scope of processes to focus on.